The Boosted DC Algorithm for linearly constrained DC programming: Numerical experiments

-We used the same parameter setting as in the previous section for \cref{alg:BDCA}, except for the value of $\gamma$, which was increased to $4$.
-The matrix $A$ and the vector $b$ were generated with coordinates randomly and uniformly chosen in~${]-1,1[}$, while the value of $r$ was randomly and uniformly chosen in the range ${]0,\sqrt{n}[}$.
+We used the same parameter setting as in the previous section for \cref{alg:BDCA}, except for the value of $\gamma$, which was increased to $20$.
+The matrix $A$ and the vector $b$ were generated with coordinates randomly and uniformly chosen in~${]-1,1[}$, while the value of $r$ was randomly and uniformly chosen in the range ${]0,\sqrt{n}/4[}$ for~\eqref{eq:P1} and ${]0,1/4[}$ for~\eqref{eq:Pinf}.
 For each size $n\in\{1000,1500,\ldots,5000\}$, DCA and BDCA were run from the same $100$ starting points randomly picked inside the trust-region.
-We stopped the algorithms when $\norm{d_k} \leq 10^{-8}$ for the first time.
+We stopped the algorithms when $\norm{d_k}/\|x_k\| \leq 10^{-8}$ for the first time.
+The time comparison for both norms are summarized in~\Cref{fig:TRSP}.

-The results of the experiment are summarized in~\Cref{fig:TRSP}.
-In \Cref{fig:TRSPInst} we show the behavior of both algorithms in a particular instance with $n=1000$, where both algorithms attained the same objective value.
 BDCA was consistently faster than DCA.
-It was only slower in 19 of the 900 random instances, and in all these 19 instances, the objective value attained by BDCA was smaller than the one of DCA.
-In general, the results obtained by both algorithms regarding the objective values were similar: BDCA attained a lower value than DCA in 438 instances, a larger value in 433 instances, and the same value in 29 instances.
-Since BDCA was 3.2 times faster on average than DCA, BDCA is preferable to DCA for this problem.
+On average, it was 3.8 times faster for solving~\eqref{eq:P1} and 3.65 times faster for~\eqref{eq:Pinf}.

+{We also show in \Cref{fig:TRSP_count} the percentage of iterations at which the boosting step was activated.
+We observe that, for all sizes, the linesearch was performed on average in around 80\% of the iterations for the case of the $\ell_1$ norm, and 40\% for the $\ell_\infty$ norm.}

+When applied to~\eqref{eq:P1}, both algorithms obtained the same value in 875 instances, BDCA reached a smaller objective value in 18 instances, while DCA did so in 7.
+When applied to~\eqref{eq:Pinf}, BDCA obtained a smaller objective value in 461 instances, while DCA did so in 417 (the value was the same in 22 instances).
+In \Cref{fig:TRSPInst} we show the behavior of both algorithms for a particular instance with $n=1000$, which was chosen so that both algorithms attained the same objective value.

+We conclude this section with some comments about the rate of convergence of DCA and BDCA.
+According to \Cref{linearRate}, both methods are R-linearly convergent, so by~\eqref{eq:Rlinear},

+for some $\eta\in{]0,1[}$.
+In Figure~\ref{fig:TRSPInst_convergence}, for a particular random instance, we have represented the sequence $\{\|x_k-\overline{x}\|^{1/k}\}$, which was computed for both algorithms after obtaining the limit point $\overline{x}$ with a higher precision.
+We observe that the value of $\eta$ is very close to $1$ for DCA, while line-searches clearly helped improving this slow rate.
+A possible explanation about the bad R-linear convergence rate of DCA can be deduced from the proof of \Cref{linearRate}.
+The upper bound obtained there is $\frac{\beta}{\rho+\beta}$, with $\beta>\sigma$.
+When $\lambda_{\max}(Q)>0$, Assumption~\ref{as:A1} holds for $\rho$ as in~\eqref{eq:rho}, which would then be equal to $\sigma-\lambda_{\max}(Q)$.
+Therefore,

+where the last inequality holds since the left term is an increasing function with respect to $\beta$.
+In our numerical tests we took $\sigma-\lambda_{\max}(Q)=0.01$ (we numerically observed how larger values slowed down both DCA and BDCA).
+In the random instances shown in \Cref{fig:TRSPInst_convergence} $\lambda_{\max}(Q)$ was equal to $25.77$ for the $\ell_1$ norm and $25.89$ for the $\ell_\infty$ norm, which would give upper bounds on the R-linear convergence rate of $0.9996$ for both problems.
+According to the figures, these bounds seem to be tight, particularly for the $\ell_\infty$ norm.